Azure/azure-iot-remote-monitoring/Docs/cloud-deployment.md

 3. Navigate to the repository root directory.
 4. Run `build.cmd cloud [debug | release] <deploymentname>` for an Azure cloud deployment.

-   For a national cloud deployment, run the same as above but include CloudName at the end (eg. `build.cmd cloud debug AzureGermanyCloud` or `build.cmd cloud release mydeployment AzureGermanyCloud`)
+   For a national cloud deployment, run the same as above but include CloudName at the end (eg. `build.cmd cloud debug AzureGermanCloud` or `build.cmd cloud release mydeployment AzureGermanCloud`)

 This command will: